 How often have you learned a new skill and couldn’t wait to show your friends or peers?
 How invigorating does it feel to master something new?

 The barrier to effective learning

 Yet, many people look at learning as something that you have to do as a tool to get a good job or higher salary.
-If you want to become team leader, you attend a scrum master course, if you want to become manager or direction, you get your MBA.
-These type of learners typically don’t like learning much and much of the learning is lost soon after the certificate or degree has been obtained.
+If you want to become a team leader, you attend a scrum master course, if you want to become a manager or direction, you get your MBA.
+These types of learners typically don’t like learning much and much of the learning is lost soon after the certificate or degree has been obtained.

-In a world where high quality learning has become accessible to everyone, regardless of your geographic location, race, age, or financial situation, knowledge or any technical skill is no longer a barrier to overcome.
+In a world where high-quality learning has become accessible to everyone, regardless of your geographic location, race, age, or financial situation, knowledge or any technical skill is no longer a barrier to overcome.